 St. Martin de Porres was born in Lima, Peru, on December 9, 1579 to Don Juan de Porres, a Spanish nobleman and adventurer, and Ana Velasquez, a freed daughter of slaves from Panama.
 His father abandoned the family when Martin and his sister, Juana, were very young.
 Ana Velasquez supported her children by taking in laundry.

 When Martin turned eight, his father had a change of heart and decided to claim his two children (publicly identified as mulatto, a term used for mixed-race children) in spite of the gossip to which it subjected him.
 He made sure that both were afforded a good education and had enough money for the family not to suffer hardship.
 At the age of twelve, Martin began an apprenticeship with a barber/surgeon named Marcel de Rivero.
 He proved extremely skilful at this trade and soon customers, who at first were sceptical of the young coloured boy, came to prefer and ask for him.

 After leaving home, Martin took a room in the house of Ventura de Luna.
 Always a devoted Catholic who spent much time in church, Martin begged his landlady for some candle stubs.
 She was curious about his activities and one night spied on him through a keyhole and witnessed Martin in a vigil of ecstatic prayer — a practice he would continue throughout his life.

 Martin frequently insisted on performing such hard and menial tasks as caring for the Order’s horses in the evenings, even when informed that servants were available for these chores.
 He would argue that the servants were tired from their day’s work while he, Martin, had done very little.
 He also extended his healing gifts — going to the servants’ quarters and treating their ailments.

-St Martin de Porres is buried in the Basilica of the Holy Rosary Convent in Lima, Peru.
+St Martin de Porres is buried in the Convento Santo Domingo in Lima, Peru.